Sleep Apnea in Children, Infants and Adolescents

 Softer diet from fast food in young infants creates smaller bones and an incorrect maxilla/mandible relationship.
 This will allow developing teeth crowding with major orthodontic needs, TMJ dysfunction and Obstructive Sleep apnea.
 Hard/semi-hard and fibrous diet accompanied with normal swallowing and breathing stimulates growth factors to develop the necessary bone structures to accommodate all teeth and proper airway.
 It is also a well know fact that sleep apnea and snoring are related to obesity.
 The best is prevention by decreasing eating hot-dogs, fries, burgers, pizza and increasing the intake of more fruits, vegetables and fiber rich foods.

-Meet Dr. Paul Hamersky at one of his Denver-area locations, including an office in Lone Tree, Castle Rock, Stapleton, and Aurora, to see your options on Oral Appliance Therapy, and learn more on sleep apnea in children.
+Meet Dr. Paul Hamersky at one of his Denver-area locations, including offices in Lone Tree, Green Valley Ranch, and Aurora, to see your options on Oral Appliance Therapy, and learn more on sleep apnea in children.

 Call 720-317-2700 today to schedule your first consultation, or contact the office through our website!